Last Updated on January 19, 2021

 By saying, “No problem.
 Are you going to be making the decision alone, or is this something you need to discuss with [your partner/your team/your spouse/your IT department]?

-Hearing “I need to think about it,” is a sign that your sales pitch didn’t firmly convince someone that you have the perfect solution to their pressing problem.
+Hearing the objection: “I need to think about it,” is a sign that your sales pitch didn’t firmly convince someone that you have the perfect solution to their pressing problem.
 But, it’s an second opportunity to learn where you fell short and keep the deal moving forward.
 These responses will help you do just that:

 - Try to unearth concerns and objections

 - Confirm that your prospect wants the benefit your product offers

 - Keep the sales process moving by scheduling the follow-up

 - Clarify what is being considered

 - Give them a chance to say no